MemoryofLight/startup/README.md

 // OUTPUT: My name is Eich.
 I am a programmer

 super lets you reference the parent function. extends is the way you define inheritance in Javascript
+#### Objects
+3 ways to make an object;
+1) define an object literal
+`object = {property: value, property: value, etc...}`
+2) create an instance of Object
+`let objectName = new Object();` then you set the property's and values later. ojectName.val = x objectName.demon = bahamut etc..
+3) Use an Object Constructor;
+function objectName(id, name, salary){
+  this.id = id;
+  this.name = name;
+  this.salary = salary;
+}
+### JSON
+JSON doc contains one of the following data types: string, bool, array, number, object, null Objects contain zero or more key value pairs.
+The key is always a string, and the value must be one of the valid JSON data types.
+Key value pairs are delimited with commas.
+Curly braces delimit an object, square braces and commas delimit arrays, and strings are always delimited with double quotes.
+Converting to JavaScript
+You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions.

+const obj = { a: 2, b: 'crockford', c: undefined };
+const json = JSON.stringify(obj);
+const objFromJson = JSON.parse(json);

+console.log(obj, json, objFromJson);

+// OUTPUT:
+// {a: 2, b: 'crockford', c: undefined}
+// {"a":2, "b":"crockford"}
+// {a: 2, b: 'crockford'}
+Note that in this example, JSON cannot represent the JavaScript undefined object and so it gets dropped when converting from JavaScript to JSON.
+### Regex
+You can create a regular expression using the class constructor or a regular expression literal.

+const objRegex = new RegExp('ab*', 'i');
+const literalRegex = /ab*/i;
+The string class has several functions that accept regular expressions.
+This includes match, replace, search, and split.
+For a quick test to see if there is a match you can use the regular expression object's test function.

+const petRegex = /(dog)|(cat)|(bird)/gim;
+const text = 'Both cats and dogs are pets, but not rocks.';

+text.match(petRegex);
+// RETURNS: ['cat', 'dog']

+text.replace(petRegex, 'animal');
+// RETURNS: Both animals and animals are pets, but not rocks.

+petRegex.test(text);
+// RETURNS: true
+### Rest and Spread
+Rest- prefix a parameter with ...
+This will make the parameter take the REST of all the parameters. so if I only have two parameters, the last being a rest parameter and I provide 7 arguments, the first will go to the first and the last 6 will all be put in the rest parameter as an array.
+Rest must be on the last paramter.
+Spread- the opposite of rest. you put the ... in the function call and it separates the array elements into parameters.
+### Destructuring
+const a = [1, 2, 4, 5];

+// destructure the first two items from a, into the new variables b and c const [b, c] = a;
+COMBINE REST SYNTAX
+const [b, c, ...others] = a;

+console.log(b, c, others);
+// OUTPUT: 1, 2, [4,5]
+When destructuring objects, you need to explicitly specify the properties that you want to pull from the source object. const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };

+const { a, c } = o;

+console.log(a, c);
+// OUTPUT 1, ['fish', 'cats']
+You can also put the values into new variables const o = { a: 1, b: 'animals', c: ['fish', 'cats'] };

+const { a: count, b: type } = o;

+console.log(count, type);
+// OUTPUT 1, animals
+### Exceptions
+function connectDatabase() {
+  throw new Error('connection error');
+}

+try {
+  connectDatabase();
+  console.log('never executed');
+} catch (err) {
+  console.log(err);
+} finally {
+  console.log('always executed');
+}

+// OUTPUT: Error: connection error
+//         always executed
+the finally block just always runs after try even if there was no exception try {
+  // normal execution code
+} catch (err) {
+  // exception handling code
+} finally {
+  // always called code
+}
+#### Fallback
+This is when you put a different version of the code in the catch block if an exception is thrown so that you can hopefully still get something you can work with.
+Ex. using local storage instead of a database because the connection failed.